 Kaveh Akbar was born in Tehran, Iran.
 He holds an MFA from Butler University and a PhD in creative writing from Florida State University.
-He is the author of Calling a Wolf a Wolf (Alice James Books, 2017) and the chapbook Portrait of the Alcoholic (Sibling Rivalry Press, 2017).
+He is the author of Pilgrim Bell (Graywolf Press, 2021), Calling a Wolf a Wolf (Alice James Books, 2017) and the chapbook Portrait of the Alcoholic (Sibling Rivalry Press, 2017), and is the editor of The Penguin Book of Spiritual Verse: 100 Poets on the Divine.
 Akbar is the recipient of the Lucille Medwick Memorial Award from the Poetry Society of America, a Pushcart Prize, and a Ruth Lilly and Dorothy Sargent Rosenberg Fellowship from the Poetry Foundation.
 He is the founder of the poetry interview website Divedapper.
-He currently teaches at Purdue University and in the low-residency MFA program at Randolph College.
+He currently teaches at Purdue University and in the low-residency MFA program at Randolph College and Warren Wilson College, and is the Poetry Editor for The Nation.